Tips on heating up a compost tumbler

 Before you close the compost tumbler for the last time and leave the mixture to heat up, check that you haven’t inadvertently gone overboard on one type of material.
 If you think there are too many greens, then add in some more browns and vice versa.

 The moisture levels in your compost bin are strongly correlated with the materials you put in.
-Checking how wet or dry the mixture is is a good way to determine if you have the right starting ratio.
+Checking how wet or dry the mixture is is an excellent way to determine if you have the right starting ratio.

 The pile should be visibly wet, but not wet enough that moisture is continually leaking out.